roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-09 ****** byCathartico© They were choosing their sandwiches over me!
+They were choosing their sandwiches over me!
 This was worse than any kind of perverted sex act Matt could dish out.
 Even crawling around underneath a table and licking ketchup off their dicks was better than being put on the back burner.

  Justin was the first to finish his lunch.
 Getting off the sofa, he strolled past the coffee table.
 In passing, he nonchalantly spit right onto my spread open pussy.
 He didn't even look at me!